nais/doc/docs/basics/debug.md

 You can read more about
 the `kubectl debug` [command](https://kubernetes.io/docs/tasks/debug-application-cluster/debug-running-pod/#ephemeral-container).

+## Exec Logs and Describe `kubectl`

+With ephemeral containers, you can temporarily add another container to a running pod without having to create a new pod.
+`kubectl debug` can be used as an additional [debug tool](https://kubernetes.io/docs/tasks/debug/debug-application/debug-running-pod/) for running pods alongside `kubectl describe` and to some extent `kubectl logs` and `kubectl exec` Unlike `exec` and `logs`, `debug` can also be used when your pod is in crashLoopBackOff or for some other reason dont start.

 ## Security hardened images

 The support for restricted ephemeral debug containers also gives your team ability to take advantage of distroless and